metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 ret
 ```

-After stitching together all the ABI0 syscall detours with mirrord, let’s look if things work as expected -
+After stitching together all the `ABI0` syscall detours with mirrord, let’s look if things work as expected -

 {{<figure src="mirrord-go-hook-good-run.png" alt="running the gin server with the rawsyscall hook" height="100%" width="100%">}}

+Success! 🥂

 Complete implementation of all hooks is available [here](https://github.com/metalbear-co/mirrord/blob/main/mirrord-layer/src/go_hooks.rs).